antoniochaves19/BRKGA-QL_v2.0/README.md

 BRKGA-QL version 2.0
 [2] Chaves et al. (2022)
-Hybrid Metaheuristic for an Integrated Dial-a-Ride Problem with Common Carrier and Public Transportation Available here in technical report form.
+Hybrid Metaheuristic for an Integrated Dial-a-Ride Problem with Common Carrier and Public Transportation.
+Available here in technical report form.

 ## Scope